umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/index.md

 The name that will be displayed on Umbraco Cloud

 ###Email
-This email address is used for logging in to Umbraco Cloud and will receive email notifications from the portal.
+This email address is used for logging in to Umbraco Cloud and will receive email notifications from the Umbraco Cloud Portal.

 ###Change password
 Change the password for your Umbraco Cloud account.